minarainbow/minarainbow.github.io/_projects/4_project.markdown

 <div class="caption">
     The example pronunciation quiz session from the app.
 </div>

+* This project is in collaboration with [Hanmaum voluntary organization](http://www.hanmaum-ec.org)

 Bad habits in pronunciation tend to solidify easily, so raising meta-cognition and having repetitive exposure is needed.
 However in low-resource setting, solutions such as tutoring or automated system are not reliable due to low performance of Korean language models.
 To increase meta-cognition in pronunciation learning in a scalable way, our system assists users in peer evaluation for co-learning experiences.